thesquaredev/website-staging/src/pages/solutions/credit-scoring/5-process.md

 # <sup>_1_ _</sup>  Product application
 ## visa-bold-green.png

-When applying for a financial product, e.g. a car loan, a bank loan, or even a mobile, the customer is usually requested to upload a tax clearance document, a payroll slip and maybe other documents that prove financial status.
-Using our platform, though, that won't be necessary.
+When applying for a financial product, e.g. a car loan or a bank loan, the customer is usually requested to upload a tax clearance document, a payroll slip and maybe other documents that prove financial status.
+Using our platform, though, that won't be necessary, all is needed is user's consent.

 ---